AroArz/Abrigahit/README.md

 Change pattern for `input_contigs` and `single_contigs` under `rule abricate:` to accurately reflect the path and name of your contigs.

 ### I want to run Abricate with other databases
-Add the databases of your liking under `rule abricate:` more information on what databases are eligible can be found [here](https://github.com/tseemann/abricate).
+Add the databases of your liking under `rule abricate:`.
+More information on what databases are eligible can be found [here](https://github.com/tseemann/abricate).

 ### Help.
 My run failed.
 How do I know what happened?
 Failed runs will create log files in